How to Optimize For Featured Snippets and Get to Position Zero

 One technique you can use is the Inverted Pyramid.
 Commonly used in journalism, this technique structures your content by giving the conclusion (the most awaited part) first, and then delivers details which support that conclusion.
 If written well, your “conclusion” could be the paragraph snippet you’ve always wanted to get featured!

 According to SEMrush, most featured snippets have a length of 40-50 words, while Hubspot gives the cutoff point of up to 58 words.

 Check out this snippet about U.S. President Woodrow Wilson that’s really pushing the limits at 51 words.
-Try keeping your paragraph featured snippet in the range of 40-50 words for best results.

 A Quick Recap on How to Optimize for Featured Snippets